-67. The 2030 Agenda will be achieved at the country level.
+70. The 2030 Agenda will be achieved at the country level.
 WFP will work with national stakeholders and United Nations country teams to determine how best to support national strategies for achieving zero hunger, making the necessary links across sectors and contexts and ensuring coherence with and support to countries' broader strategies for sustainable development.
-The heart of the Strategic Plan (2017-2021) is therefore WFP's new country strategic planning approach, which consists of strategic reviews and country strategic plans.
-The objectives of the country strategic planning approach are to: i) support countries in making progress towards zero hunger; ii) operationalize the Strategic Plan (2017-2021) at the country level, including effective emergency response; and iii) improve the strategic coherence and focus and the operational effectiveness of WFP's assistance and partnerships to support country and regional efforts in addressing food insecurity and malnutrition while maintaining WFP's commitment to its principles and accountability, and expecting the same from its partners.
+The heart of the Strategic Plan (2017-2021) is therefore WFP's new country strategic planning approach, which consists of strategic reviews and Country Strategic Plans.
+The objectives of the country strategic planning approach are to: i) support countries in making progress towards zero hunger; ii) operationalize the Strategic Plan (2017-2021) at the country level, including effective emergency response; and iii) improve strategic coherence, focus and operational effectiveness to support country and regional efforts in addressing food insecurity and